lightning/bolts/02-peer-protocol.md

 interactive transaction construction, or safely abort that transaction if it was not signed by one of the peers, who has thus already removed it from its state.

+## Appendix A: The lease fee (`option_will_fund`)

+The lease fee is added to the accepter's balance in a channel, in addition to the `funding_satoshi` that they are contributing.
+The channel initiator must contribute enough funds to cover `open_channel2`.`funding_satoshis`, the lease fee, and their tx weight * `funding_feerate_perkw` / 1000.

+The lease fee is calculated as:

+	`lease_fee_base_sat` +
+	min(`accept_channel2`.`funding_satoshis`, `open_channel2`.`requested_sats`) * `lease_fee_basis` / 10_000 +
+	`funding_weight` * `funding_feerate_perkw` / 1000

+E.g.
+An node requests 1_000_000sats at a feerate of 2500perkw.
+They are contributing 500_000sats.
+Their weight contribution to the funding transaction will be 720.

+The accepter adds 1,100,000sats and charges a base funding fee of 233sats with a lease fee basis of 22.
+Their funding weight is 444.
+The lease fee is as follows:

+	233 + min(1_000_000,1_100_000) * 22 / 10_000 + 444 * 2500 / 1000

+The total lease fee for this open is 3543sats.

+The outputs to the peers in the commitment transaction will be

+	to-opener:      500_000sats
+	to-accepter:  1_103_543sats

+The miner fee for the opener will be 720 * 2500 / 1000 or 1800sats.

+Minimum funds that the opener must contribute to the channel open
+transaction:

+	open_channel2.funding_satoshis: 500_000sats
+	lease fee:			  3_543sats
+	miner fee:			  1_800sats

+	total required contribution:	505_343sats

+Minimum funds that the accepter must contribute to the channel open
+transaction:

+	accept_channel2.funding_satoshis: 1_100_000sats
+	miner fee[1]:			      1_110sats

+	total required contribution:      1_101_110sats

+[1] assumes `444` is their total weight for this transaction.

 # Authors